siddharthtiwari-03/UnSQL/Readme.md

 `rawQuery` method is the most powerful method among all, unlike other methods that are limited to the base mapping, this method is not tied to any particular table, but utilizes the connection pool to execute queries on that database itself.
 It is capable of executing any and all types of queries including **DDL, DML etc** (In `sqlite`, set `methodType: 'exec'`).
 It also supports execution of multiple SQL statements in one query.
 When multiple `SELECT` statements are executed (not supported by `sqlite`), `result` contains nested array one for each `SELECT` statement.

+In `mysql`, use `multiQuery: true` to enable execution of multiple SQL statements in single query

 For `sqlite`, UnSQL supports various types of methods (as mentioned below) that can be set manually, each method has specific capabilities:

 | Method Type | Description                                                                           |